marceluphd/Prototype-PocketQube/README.md

 ## Use of BASIC

-It should be noted that [Great COW Basic](http://gcbasic.sourceforge.net/Typesetter/index.php/Home) (GCB) will run on the ATmega1284P, so useful if an alternative language was needed, perhaps for teaching purposes.
+It should be noted that [Great COW Basic](http://gcbasic.sourceforge.net/Typesetter/index.php/Home) (GCB) will run on the ATmega1284P, so is a useful option if an alternative language was needed, perhaps for teaching purposes.
 In applications where an Arduino C\C++ application has memory and speed issues, Great Cow Basic can have advantages, see [GCB versus Arduino](https://www.youtube.com/watch?v=qdloFhULa3I) for some examples.

+<br><br>
+### Stuart Robinson
+### November 2018